dat-labs/dat-api-sdk/docs/CursorField.md

 # CursorField

 Path to the field that will be used to determine if a record is new or modified since the last sync.
-This field is REQUIRED if `sync_mode` is `incremental`.
+This field is REQUIRED if `read_sync_mode` is `incremental`.
 Otherwise it is ignored.

 ## Properties